rsocket/rsocket/Protocol.md

 ## Versioning Scheme

-ReactiveSocket follows a versioning scheme consisting of a numeric major version and a numeric minor version.
+RSocket follows a versioning scheme consisting of a numeric major version and a numeric minor version.

 ### Cross version compatibility

-ReactiveSocket assumes that all version changes (major and minor) are backward incompatible.
+RSocket assumes that all version changes (major and minor) are backward incompatible.
 A client can pass a version that it supports via the [Setup Frame](#frame-setup).
 It is up to a server to accept clients of lower versions than what it supports.

 ## Data And Metadata

-ReactiveSocket provides mechanisms for applications to distinguish payload into two types.
+RSocket provides mechanisms for applications to distinguish payload into two types.
 Data and Metadata.
 The distinction between the types in an application is left to the application.

 The following are features of Data and Metadata.